1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Wilson's disease?

-It's a condition where copper builds up in your body and harms your organs.
+It is a condition in which copper piles up in your organism and destroys your organs.

-Blood tests, a 24-hour urine test, and sometimes liver scans or biopsy.
+Blood, 24h urine test, and sometimes liver scans/ biopsy.

 What are the early signs?